cheran99/SOC-Automation/README.md

 ![image](https://github.com/user-attachments/assets/23219204-e191-4d65-86e7-523e1768c90b)

 This shows that the test did not skip action on "Wazuh 1" and as a result, the test was successful.
-To see if the active response was successful, you can run the "cat" command on the Ubuntu virtual machine to check the logs:
+To see if the active response was successful, you can run the `cat` command on the Ubuntu virtual machine to check the logs:

 ![image](https://github.com/user-attachments/assets/e1983d17-0f12-4a2d-a1b9-6baed78afa0e)